 Applicants will be required to show involvement in other school and community activities and submit an essay on the importance of sportsmanship in educational athletics.

-Information – including answers to a number of frequently asked questions – is available online on the Scholar-Athlete Award page of the MHSAA Website at https://www.mhsaa.com/Schools/Students/Scholar-Athlete-Award.
-Applications are available in digital format only, either via the Scholar-Athlete Award page or directly at https://www.mhsaa.com/scholarship.
-All applications must be submitted online by 4 p.m.
+Information – including answers to a number of frequently asked questions – and links to the application are available online on the Scholar-Athlete Award page of the MHSAA Website at https://www.mhsaa.com/about/awards/scholar-athlete-award.
+Applications are available in digital format only and must be submitted online by 4 p.m.
 Dec.
-3.
+2.